Large Prandtl Number Asymptotics in Randomly Forced Turbulent Convection: Contraction in the Wasserstein Distance for the Infinite Prandtl System

 \subsection{Irreducibility}

-In previous related works the proof of irreducibility essentially relies on the fact that the governing equations without the stochastic forcing have a trivial attractor which is stable under small force perturbations; see e.g. \cite{EMattingly2001,HairerMattingly06, ConstantinGlattHoltzVicol2013,FoldesGlattHoltzRichardsThomann2013}.
-Here for \eqref{eq:B:eqn:vel}--\eqref{eq:B:eqn:temp} the dynamics without body forces can be highly non-trivial.
-Our approach shows that we can reduce \eqref{eq:irreducibility:cond} to a control problem though the Girsanov theorem and careful stopping time arguments.
-We believe that this strategy may be applicable to other problems.
+In previous related works the proof of irreducibility essentially relies on the fact that the governing equations without the stochastic forcing have a trivial attractor which is stable under small force perturbations; see e.g. \cite{EMattingly2001,HairerMattingly06, ConstantinGlattHoltzVicol2013, FoldesGlattHoltzRichardsThomann2013}.
+In our present situation, \eqref{eq:vel:zero}--\eqref{eq:theta:zero}, the dynamics without body forces can be highly non-trivial.\footnote{Note that the geometric control methods recently developed in \cite{GlattHoltzHerzogMattingly2017} by the second coauthor would be difficult to apply, as these methods seemingly require a detailed understanding of the wave-number interactions in (\ref{eq:vel:zero})--(\ref{eq:theta:zero}).} Here our approach reduces \eqref{eq:irreducibility:cond} to Foias-Prodi type estimates through the Girsanov theorem and careful stopping time arguments.
+We believe that our strategy may be applicable to other problems.

-As a preliminary step we show that \eqref{eq:irreducibility:cond} may be reduced to proving a slightly simpler bound.
+As a preliminary step we show that \eqref{eq:irreducibility:cond} follows from a simpler bound.

 \begin{Lem} For a given $N \geq 0$ consider \eqref{eq:vel:zero}--\eqref{eq:theta:zero} with $N$ independently forced directions.
-If for every $M, \delta > 0$ there is a $t_\ast = t_\ast(M, \delta) > 0$ such that
+If for every $M, \epsilon > 0$ there is a $t_\ast = t_\ast(M, \epsilon) > 0$ such that